fcBIM/gruppe38/rules/Assignment 2/README.md

 #### I am confident coding in Python.
 we chose:
 - [x] Disagree.
-As we are fairly new but are interested in improving this skill.
+<br /> As we are fairly new but are interested in improving this skill.
 The focus area is Sustainability and materials where the main objective is to be an analyst and export file with a total GWP score for specified IfcElements.
 ### The chosen building
 We chose the #2406 building from last years Advanced Building Design course because it seems like the model have all the required data that we need in order for us to develop a relevant tool for our choice of use case.
 Claim: 6,74 kgC02eq/m2/year.